 All entry requirements listed here should be used as a guide and represent the minimum required to be considered for entry.
 Applicants who are made a conditional offer of a place may be asked to achieve more than is stated.

-BBBB including either Computing or Maths plus Nat 5 English and Maths at C if not taken at Higher level
+SQA Higher: BBBB including either Maths or Computing plus Nat 5 English and Maths at C if not taken at Higher level.

-CCC plus GCSE English and Maths at C/4
+A level: CCC plus GCSE English and Maths or Computing at C/4

-H2 H2 H3 H3.
-Maths and English is required at Ordinary Level O2 if not taken at Higher Level
+ILC Higher: H2 H2 H3 H3.
+Maths or Computing and English is required at Ordinary Level O2 if not taken at Higher Level.

 Accepted as equivalent to one Higher as part of the overall grade profile of Highers required for entry.
 Any essential subjects at Higher should still be achieved in addition to the Foundation Apprenticeship.

-Computing (Software Development) including either Database Design Fundamentals; Relational Database Management Systems; or Database Design and Programming in SQL plus* either Software Development: Developing Websites for Multiplatform Use or Web Development Dynamically Generated Content
+- Must include either: Database Design Fundamentals; Relational Database Management Systems; or Database Design and Programming in SQL.
+Plus* either Software Development: Developing Websites for Multiplatform Use or Web Development Dynamically Generated Content.

 Students whose first language is not English will normally be required to hold the equivalent of an Academic IELTS test score of 6.0 with no element less than 5.5.